 It only makes sense then that the executor hires an experienced Certified Probate Real Estate Specialist who understands the executor’s duties and the probate process.

 Probate Real Estate Agent Duties

-A probate agent has legal duties and obligations as an advocate of a probate estate.
-This means the agent definitely must have specialized knowledge, training and experience in the probate sales process.
+- A probate real estate agent has legal duties and obligations as an advocate of a probate estate.
+This means it is prudent to hire an agent that has specialized knowledge, training, and experience in the probate process.